mengjiecode/AndroidGithubUsers/README.md

 # AndroidGithubUsers

-Display a list of Github Users in Kotlin
+Exercise for displaying a list of Github Users in Kotlin

 The third libraries used: Retrofit2, RecyclerView, Picasso